DenverCoder1/unedit-for-reddit/README.md

 ## Changelog

+### Changes in 3.16.2

+-   Updated manifest v2 permissions list for Firefox 109 support

 ### Changes in 3.16.1

 -   Removed sort order parameters due to recent breaking changes in the Pushshift API